ProvTools/prov-cpl/backends/cpl-odbc/README.txt

 You can verify that the data source is installed by running: odbcinst -q -s

-  3. Installing ODBC data sources in Windows
+  3. Installing ODBC data sources on Windows
 ----------------------------------------------

 ODBC should be already installed if you are using a Server, a Professional, or